phybench-official/phybench-demo/README.md

-# An Embodied Generalist Agent in 3D World

 This is the source code repository for the official [PHYBench website](https://phybench-official.github.io/phybench-demo/).

 If you find PHYBench useful for your work, please cite: